Szymon-Michalak/iOS-Resources/blog/WhatIsProtocolCompositionHowDoesItRelateToCodable.md

 :::

-The `Codable` protocol is a prime example of Swift’sprotocol composition feature which allows you to easily combine existing protocols together using the `&` operator.
+The `Codable` protocol is a prime example of Swift’s protocol composition feature which allows you to easily combine existing protocols together using the `&` operator.

-For example, the `Codable` protocol is actually thecombination of the `Encodable` and `Decodable` protocols.
+For example, the `Codable` protocol is actually the combination of the `Encodable` and `Decodable` protocols.

 ```swift
 typealias Codable = Decodable & Encodable